★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Network

-Sephora links a large customer base and community with brand partners; strong consumer demand attracts brands, and breadth of brands reinforces consumer loyalty.
+Sephora links a large customer base and distinctive beauty-retail experience with brand partners; strong consumer demand attracts brands, and breadth of brands reinforces consumer loyalty.

 Erosion risks